evidanary/grepg.vim/README.md

 # grepg.vim #

+grepg.vim shows results from [GrepPage](https://www.greppage.com) in a scratch buffer.
+It saves you from the expensive context switch of opening the browser while programming in Vim.

-This plugin is a front for [grepg](https://github.com/tejal29/grepg). grepg is a commandline tool for [GrepPage](https://www.greppage.com).  grepg can be used to search your greppage content.
-You will run grepg from vim, and this plugin will show the results in a split window.
+This plugin is a front for [grepg](https://github.com/tejal29/grepg). grepg is a commandline tool for [GrepPage](https://www.greppage.com).

 ![](http://i.imgur.com/wcoDRL8.png)